n0raban/PHPAxieSchool/README.md

 *The script/developer are NOT affiliated with Axie Infinity*

+> This script use public data, no private key needed !

 ## Features

 At the end of each day, the script gather data on Axie and Coingecko API servers, then build and send an email report to the manager and his scholars.